volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 ---
-title: TypeScript - unknown vs. any.
-What is the difference?
+title: TypeScript - Unknown vs. Any.
+What Is The Difference?
 tag:
   - JavaScript
+promote: false
 metaDescription: "Learn the main differences between the TypeScript's 2 top
   types: unknown and any.
 Any represents every possible value, unknown is much less permissive and type-safe counterpart of any."